 12.4.
-At any time, a Carrier may examine Agent's records concerning ARC Traffic Documents issued by Agent on the Carrier's behalf.
+At any time, a Carrier may examine Agent's records concerning ARC Traffic Documents issued by Agent on that Carrier.

 13. Reviews of Breaches by Agent

 13.1.
-In situations where it appears to ARC that there may be or has been fraudulent conduct on the part of Agent (such as falsification of traffic documents and sales reports, misuse of the IAR system, as well as those activities described in Section F of the IAH), and there is a clear and present danger of substantial loss to ARC or Carriers, ARC may:
+In situations where it appears to ARC that there may be or has been fraudulent conduct on the part of Agent (such as falsification of ARC Traffic Documents and sales reports, misuse of the IAR system, as well as those activities described in Section F of the IAH), and there is a clear and present danger of substantial loss to ARC or Carriers, ARC may: